This is my comparison of Parallels Desktop vs VMware Fusion.

 For most of us, the cost is another crucial factor to consider.
 You don’t want to spend a lot of money on a program that doesn’t have all the features you need or work the way you want it to.
 As such, I also compared the cost of VMware vs Parallels.

-Parallels has recently changed to a subscription service where you need to pay a yearly subscription fee to get the license for the program.
+Parallels have recently changed to a subscription service where you need to pay a yearly subscription fee to get the license for the program.
 The standard license for home and student use, which was the version used in my tests, costs $79.99 / year.
 The pro and business editions of Parallels are $99.99 / year.
 There is a 14-day free trial available so that you can try out the program to see if it suits your needs.

 On the other hand, VMware Fusion only has a one-time fee.
 Although it is slightly more expensive than the Parallels subscription fee, once you have the license, it is yours forever.
 VMware Fusion 12 Player costs one payment of $149.00.
 There is also the pro version for $199.00, and the pro version that includes support will cost $241.00.
 VMware Fusion also offers a 30-day free trial to test out the hypervisor.